chef/chef-web-docs/content/azure_chef_cli.md

   {{< note >}}

-  If using the Chef extension in an ARM template, it is recommended that you base64 encode your validation key and set this option to `base64encoded`
+  If using the Chef extension in an ARM template, it's recommended that you base64 encode your validation key and set this option to `base64encoded`

   {{< /note >}}

 `bootstrap_version`

-: The version of Chef Infra Client that will be installed on the system. **linux only**
+: The version of Chef Infra Client that will be installed on the system. **Linux only**

   {{< note >}}
   Due to constraints in Azure, the `bootstrap_version` option is only available on the `LinuxChefClient` extension.